* This information replaces FIS 002 Definitions

 A check returned from the bank because of irregularities or non-sufficient funds.
 A fine will be assessed for all NSF checks.

 The city, town or other location to which an employee is assigned.
-The official station may be specifically defined by the state executive department in certain circumstances.
+The official workstation may be specifically defined by the state executive department in certain circumstances.

 OFFICIAL UNIVERSITY BUSINESS